User Guide

 Adding Widgets

-Use the Palette to add widgets to a screen.
-A widget can be added in several different ways:
+Widgets can be added in several different ways:

 Selection

 To select a widget just click on it.
-For multiple selection hold the Control key while clicking to toggle the selected state of a widget.
+For multiple selection hold the Ctrl key while clicking to toggle the selected state of a widget.
 Hold Shift while clicking to add a widget to the current selection.

-The Marquee tool in the Palette gives you another selection method.
+The Marquee tool gives you another selection method.
 Use it to drag a bounding box around widgets you want to select.
 Marquee tool activates automatically when you start dragging in an empty space of the editor canvas.
 If the screen is crowded and has little empty space then use F4 keyboard shortcut to quickly activate the Marquee tool.
 Use F3 to go back to the Select tool.

 You can also select widgets in the Outline view which keeps in sync with the editor’s selection.